Employee Business Expenses

 - Using the standard mileage rate

-To learn more, see the Car and Truck Expenses tax tip.
+If you'd like to learn more, see the Car and Truck Expenses tax tip.

 - Gifts -- You can deduct the cost of gifts up to $25 per year per current or prospective customer.
 However, items costing $4 or less that have your name permanently imprinted on them don't count towards the $25 gift limit.
 This includes things like pens, desk sets, and plastic bags.